 This is easily the most important consideration to make when selecting a chicken plucker primarily because the process is “messy.”
 In this regard, we do not mean that the process creates a mess, though it indubitably does, but that mechanically defeathering a bird is not a smooth process.
 As such, the defeathering task will involve uneven weight and force distributions which can wreak a weak motor in no time flat.

-That is why having a chicken plucker with a powerful motor is so important: it ensures that the chicken plucker will remain functioning at a high-performance level for longer without breaking down.
+That is why having a plucker with a powerful motor is so important: it ensures that the plucker will remain functioning at a high-performance level for longer without breaking down.
 Of course, the power generated by the motor will also influence how quickly the plucker defeathers the bird, but that is heavily influenced by other factors as well.

 This is the next most important factor to consider in terms of how effectively and quickly the chicken plucker can perform its task.
-Basically, the more plucking fingers a chicken plucker has the quicker the chicken plucker will be able to defeather the bird.
+Basically, the more plucking fingers a plucker has the quicker the plucker will be able to defeather the bird.
 While this may seem fairly simple and straightforward, it is important to remember that the stiffness of the plucking fingers will also impact how effective the fingers are at defeathering the birds.

 While more fingers being better is pretty easy to understand, the balance that the fingers need to demonstrate between stiffness and softness is less intuitive.